npretor/npretor_udacity_deepRL/Report.md

-1. Network design
+1. Learning algorithm and network design
 2. Hyperparameter explanations
 3. Goal
 4. Future work

-## Learning algorithm
+## Learning algorithm and network design
 I chose a DQN - a deep Q network.
 A deep Q network is an optimal policy learning method utilizing a deep neural net.
 The network is essentially a policy estimator function mapping input states to actions.

 My network design is comprised of fully connected network with ReLu between each layer.
 I experimented with changing layer sizes and adding an additional layer, but there was no discernable improvement on the performance (evaluated as average_reward over 100 episodes).